-A big ticket item could be something they want but they can’t afford, new trainers, or headphones or even a screen repair to their phone.
+A big-ticket item could be something they want but can’t afford, like new trainers, headphones, or even a screen repair to their phone.

 9. Skip a chore of their choice

 A winner on the teen front.
-Most teens hate chores so offer them a choice or skipping or swapping a chore as a reward.
+Most teens hate chores so offer them a choice of skipping or swapping a chore as a reward.

 10. Stay out later

-The way to your teen’s heart is often through their stomach so offer up their favourite meal with all the trimmings.
+The way to your teen’s heart is often through their stomach so offer up their favorite meal with all the trimmings.

 12. Stay over at a friend’s house